Separate the GUI from the execution engine.

 This is a Kepler/CORE grant requirement.

-#1 Updated by Chad Berkley over 9 years ago
+Updated by Chad Berkley about 14 years ago

 I've gotten off to a good start isolating the execution engine itself.
 I've added a target to the build called 'build-ptolemy-execution-engine'.
 It will build two jar files.
 One with just the ptolemy moml parsing and workflow execution facilities.
 The other with just the classes for the base ptolemy actors and directors.
 More classes may need to be added in the future, but right now these two jars represent the minimum of what kepler needs to use the ptolemy execution engine.
 It should be noted that when all of ptolemy is jarred, it is 143MB.
 The execution engine jar file is <1MB and the actor jar file is <2MB.